Urban pairs of villas

 Timber construction with prefabricated timber elements

-The load-bearing walls and ceilings are delivered to the construction site prefabricated and therefore not only have the load-bearing structure, but also the insulation, panelling, windows and, in some cases, the electrical installation integrated.
-Due to the use of glulam in the walls and ceilings and thus a flat construction method, modern timber construction could also be described as ‘solid construction’.
-The ceiling elements span as one element from outer wall to outer wall, the number of intermediate walls determines the number of load-bearing axes and thus the continuous effect.
+The load-bearing walls and floor slabs arrive on the construction site as prefabricated elements, so they not only have the supporting structure, but also the insulation, cladding, windows and, in some cases, the electrical installation integrated.
+Due to the use of glulam for walls and floor slabs, and thus a planar construction, modern timber construction could even be considered a form of "solid construction".
+The floor slabs span as single elements from outer wall to outer wall, with the number of interior walls determining the number of load-bearing axes and, consequently, the structural continuity.

 5_Wuerzburg_FH_z+